Lili-lana/lili_lana/README.md

 # 🌌 Hey there!
 Welcome to my universe ✨

-I'm a **Computer Science student** interested about coding, problem-solving, and technology.
+I'm Lili a **Computer Science student** interested about coding, problem-solving, and technology.
 Currently learning and exploring new tools every day 🚀

 ---